The journey to the SKA Observatory

 Others are expected to join them in due time; India and Sweden, who also took part in the negotiations, are following further internal processes before signing the treaty.
 Together, these countries will form the founding members of the SKA Observatory.
 Other member nations are then expected to join as the project seeks to broaden its membership further.

 As the depository of the SKA Observatory Convention, the United Kingdom’s Foreign, Commonwealth and Development Office (FCDO) is overseeing the formal process of ratification and entry into force.
 This includes holding the original signed Convention in its vault in London, and creating certified true copies for each signatory state, which were distributed in March 2019.

 Entry into force

-The Convention stipulates that the SKA Observatory enters into force 30 days after five signatories have ratified the text, including all three host countries: Australia, South Africa and the United Kingdom.
-This threshold was reached in December 2020, and the first meeting of the SKAO Council, the Observatory’s governing body representing Member States, is due to take place the first week of February 2021.
+The Convention stipulated that the SKA Observatory would enter into force 30 days after five signatories had ratified the text, including all three host countries: Australia, South Africa and the United Kingdom.
+This threshold was reached in December 2020, and the first meeting of the SKAO Council, the Observatory’s governing body representing Member States, was held on 3-4 February 2021.
+This marked the official launch of SKAO as an intergovernmental organisation, only the second in the world dedicated to astronomy, after the European Southern Observatory (ESO).

 The treaty ratification process varies by country, and the FCDO maintains a status list on each country’s progress which is available online here.
 It has also set out the required format for ratification of the treaty, and the accession process for countries joining after the Observatory is established, all of which will follow the United Nations model.

 The transition period

-The signing of the SKA Observatory Convention also signalled the creation of a new interim body, the Council Preparatory Task Force (CPTF), which held its first meeting the following day (13 March 2019) in Rome.
-The CPTF is independent of the existing SKA Board of Directors.
+The signing of the SKA Observatory Convention signalled the creation of an interim body, the Council Preparatory Task Force (CPTF), which held its first meeting the following day (13 March 2019) in Rome.
+The CPTF was independent of the SKA Board of Directors.

-While the Convention ratification process was under way, the CPTF was tasked with making all of the preparations necessary for the first meeting of the SKAO Council, which will be the permanent governing body of the SKA Observatory.
+While the Convention ratification process was under way, the CPTF was tasked with making all of the preparations necessary for the first meeting of the SKAO Council, which is the permanent governing body of the SKA Observatory.